XKirby/Dokapon-Kingdom-Randomizer/README.md

 - Allow Exploits (Boolean):
 	This allows some exploitable Items to be put into Shops and ignores Loot Space Types in regards to Loot Space Drop Table Randomization.
 	- NOT RECOMMENDED for seriously play.
 If you're playing casually, feel free to abuse it.

+- Randomize Prank Names (Boolean, PC Only):
+	This allows you to replace the Prank Names selected when pranking after PvP fights.
+They're chosen at-random from a list of names.
+	NOTE: Please do not distribute Prank Name files with derogatory or inappropriate names.
+Additionally, please use Steam Remote Play or Parsec, as I have no idea how this works with Online saves.
+	- The "pranknames.txt" file must remain where it is.
+Feel free to edit it with names.
+Each Prank Name can be as long as 15 characters.
+Anything longer will be skipped.

 - Randomized Run Seed (String):
 	The seed for the run.
 Optional.
 Will generate based on time if you don't supply one.